Fetchnotes/oh-sheet/README.md

 ##Usage

-The following example displays a UIActionSheet and binds function to the destructive and cancel buttons.
+The following example displays a UIActionSheet and binds function to the destructive and cancel buttons (planning on adding support for more than two buttons soon but feel free to fork and pull request!)

 ###Javascript